He toi whakairo, he mana tangata | Where there is artistic excellence, there is human dignity

 Since around the 1990s, councils throughout New Zealand have been developing public art policies, collections, and maintenance procedures to care for their civic art treasures.
 Research into the role of public art, both internationally and in Aotearoa, has reinforced these approaches demonstrating that public art can deliver multiple social, economic, cultural and health benefits.
 This bodes well for public artworks being produced today, but what about works developed before these policies came about: those that have slipped through the gaps?

 Public Art Heritage Aotearoa New Zealand has been established to ensure that future generations of New Zealanders have knowledge of, and access to, these cultural treasures.
-Based at Toi Rauwhārangi College of Creative Arts, Massey University Wellington, this research initiative seeks to find, document, and protect what remains of Aotearoa’s public art heritage.
+We are seeking to find, document, and protect what remains of Aotearoa’s 20th Century public art heritage (works made and installed in public spaces between 1900-1999).

-What is “Public Space”?
+What is 'Public Space'?

 - Publicly accessible (could include de facto public spaces i.e. hospitals, schools & universities, churches, shopping malls, and private building foyers where public access is a key factor) and/or;